 - This Boy

 sung by John was quite moving.
-It was featured in their first movie, “A Hard Day’s Night” as an instrumental by the name “Ringo’s Theme”, but here, John even had the facial expressions down right.
-He had the sideburns, the hair combed to the side, even had his eyebrows go up in the center.
+It was featured in their first movie, “A Hard Day’s Night,” as an instrumental by the name “Ringo’s Theme,” but here, John even had the facial expressions down right.
+He had the sideburns, the hair combed to the side, and even had his eyebrows go up in the center.

 Next, Paul told us that Ringo had mentioned to him that he wanted to sing the next song in the worst way, and that was exactly how he was going to do it.
-Ringo wondered aloud, “Was that a left handed complement?”
+Ringo wondered aloud, “Was that a left-handed compliment?”
 He then sang what was previously a #1 country hit for Buck Owens

 - Act Naturally